ProgramIsFun/EonGraph-Backend/README.md

 For easier development

 1. you Edit `.ipynb` (Jupyter notebook) files, if any
-2. then convert them to Python scripts for git commit
+2. then convert them to Python scripts for git commit.

 | Step | Command                                               | Description                       |
 |------|------------------------------------------------------|-----------------------------------|
 | 1    | `pip install nbconvert`                              | Install nbconvert utility         |